themarshallproject/arpa20220125/templates/charts/README.md

 ### VerticalBarChart

-Options for the <a href="bar-chart-vertical.js">vertical bar chart template</a>, which extends `GraphicWithAxes` and draws a bar chart with bars running vertically.
+Options for the <a href="bar-chart-vertical.js">vertical bar chart template</a>, which extends `ChartWithAxes` and draws a bar chart with bars running vertically.

-Inherits all config options made available by `GraphicBase` and `GraphicWithAxes`, with some new default values noted below.
+Inherits all config options made available by `ChartBase` and `ChartWithAxes`, with some new default values noted below.

 To make it as easy as possible to convert from a vertical bar chart to a horizontal bar chart, the config options reference data by `band` and